The home kitchen makes a comeback

 But Dr D’Arcy says even though we may have de-prioritised the home kitchen recently, it’s perhaps something we shouldn’t so readily give up.

 “Getting rid of kitchens entirely?
-I question whether that’s necessarily something we should be happy to give up, and say, ‘I’ll just eat out every day, and we’ll just eat worse’,” he says.
+I question whether that’s necessarily something we should be happy to give up; to say, ‘I’ll just eat out every day, and we’ll just eat worse’,” he says.

 “If you’re living in a tiny private space, and you rely on communal or shared spaces, all of a sudden you can’t go there because of the capacity number or hygiene concerns.”